OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Paper_Detection.md

     end

     show do
-      title 'Vortex and centrifuge all 12 tubes for 5 seconds.' check 'Vortex for 5 seconds.'
+      title "Vortex and centrifuge all #{operations.size * PREV_COMPONENTS.size} tubes for 5 seconds."
+      check 'Vortex for 5 seconds.'
       check 'Centrifuge for 5 seconds.'
       note 'This step is important to avoid FALSE POSITIVE.'